 Our program - SRT-015

 In a fast-food diet mouse model of NASH, SRT-015 showed significant positive effects on metabolic parameters and liver specific pathology, including fibrosis.
-SRT-015 is currently undergoing preclinical, IND-enabling studies required before beginning clinical trials.
+SRT-015 is about to complete preclinical, IND-enabling studies required before beginning clinical trials that are planned for early 2021.